 When you’re at the doctor, you may hear the phrase “subject to deductible.”
 This means that the doctor’s estimated costs do not take into account whether you have hit your deductible for the year or not.
 Some services may not be subject to the deductible and will be covered 100% by your insurance provider even before hitting your deductible.
 These services typically include preventive care, like yearly physicals or routine immunizations.
 Others may require you to pay more out of pocket if you haven’t hit your deductible for the calendar year.

-So, what does that mean for you?
+What does a deductible mean for you?

-If you find you make a lot of visits to the doctor in a year, consider a lower deductible, higher premium plan: you’ll hit your deductible a little bit sooner.
-If you rarely experience any health issues or didn’t meet your deductible the year before, consider a high deductible, lower premium plan to get the best value for your money.
+If you find you make a lot of visits to the doctor in a year, consider a lower deductible, higher premium plan as you’ll hit your deductible a little bit sooner and your plan will pay more of your costs.
+If you rarely experience any health issues or didn’t meet your deductible the year before, consider a higher deductible, lower premium plan to get the best value for your money.